microclimate-dev2ops/codewind-eclipse/README.md

 `org.eclipse.codewind.core/debug/info=true`

-2. Launch eclipse with the `-debug` flag.
+2. Launch Eclipse with the `-debug` flag.
-3. The logs are written to the Eclipse workspace directory, to `.metadata/.log`.
+3. The logs are written to the Eclipse workspace directory `.metadata/.log`.

 ## Building